-FLINT, MI — Mayor Karen Weaver says she is seeking another term as Flint’s mayor.
+Mayor Karen Weaver says she will seek reelection as Flint’s leader

 Weaver told about 100 people during an April 9, 2019 press conference at Vernon Chapel AME Church on Flint’s north side that she plans to seek re-election for a second term as the city’s mayor.